-Falls and motor vehicle accident are the leading causes of accidental traumatic brain injuries, according to the Centers for Disease Control.
+Falls and motor vehicle accidents are the leading causes of accidental traumatic brain injuries, according to the Centers for Disease Control.
 You may have a claim against a property owner if you sustained a head injury in a fall due to a dangerous condition.
-For example, if you were shopping at a store slipped on spilled liquid, fell and suffered a brain injury, then the property owner may be liable for failing to clean up or warn of a fall hazard.
+For example, if you were shopping at a store slipped on spilled liquid, fell, and suffered a brain injury, then the property owner may be liable for failing to clean up or warn of a fall hazard.

 The Centers for Disease Control and Prevention (CDC) estimates that a third of traumatic brain injury deaths are due to traffic-related accidents.
-When a car or truck moving at high speed collides with another vehicle or a fixed object, the impact may case an individual’s head to collide with the hard interior of the skull, bruising or tearing brain tissue.
+When a car or truck moving at high speed collides with another vehicle or a fixed object, the impact may cause an individual’s head to collide with the hard interior of the skull, bruising, or tearing brain tissue.
 Sports injuries and violent assaults also cause many brain injuries.

 A brain injury survivor may have limited use of his or her arms or legs, difficulty communicating, and behavioral changes.